-Other Trails: Although most of the overgrown, hilly interior of Jedediah Smith Redwoods State Park has no trails so is essentially unreachable, there are several short paths starting along US 199, plus two longer, backcountry routes accessed by the Howland Hill Road (Mill Creek and Boy Scout Tree).
-Descriptions of all trails:
+Although most of the overgrown, hilly interior of Jedediah Smith Redwoods State Park has no trails so is essentially unreachable, there are several short paths starting along US 199, plus three longer, backcountry routes accessed by the Howland Hill Road (Little Bald Hills, Mill Creek and Boy Scout Tree).
+Summaries of all trails:

 - Ellsworth Loop Trail - Ellsworth is the shorter of two interlinked loop trails through the forest north of US 199, reached by the narrow but paved Walker Road (RVs not allowed).
 The forest is quite overgrown and contains a typical mixture of old and new redwoods.